E-Commerce Insights

 1. Focus on product reviews

 Generate product reviews to get more sales?
-There’s nothing new to it.
+There’s nothing new to this Amazon eCommerce strategy.
 It’s so obvious that no one would bother reading a lengthy article about the importance of product reviews.

 However, it’s utterly true that Amazon may have one of the most desirable product reviews archives ever.
 It gets so big that we, as buyers, often go to Amazon to check a product’s review, even though we do not intend to buy from the site.